opencarecc/opencareMakerPlaybook/how_can_i_make_a_workshop_happen.md

 # How can I make a workshop happen?
 [Alessandro]

 A hands-on workshop is usually a very good way to engage local communities and to find people interested in the project.
-A workshop is also usually time intensive and requires a lot of effort in terms of research, planning, logistics and communication.
+However organizing a workshop is also usually time intensive and requires a lot of effort in terms of research, planning, logistics and communication.

-There are many different kind of workshops you can offer, but mostly they can be grouped in four main categories:
+There are many different kinds of workshops you can offer, but mostly they can be grouped in four main categories:
 - Educational workshop
 - Ideation workshop
 - Experiential workshop